StentricRanked/StentricRanked/README.md

 ## Overview

 Welcome to the Discord Ranking Bot!
 This bot allows you to easily manage and track the ranks of users in your Discord server.
-Whether it's for gaming communities, role-playing, or any other server activity, this bot has got you covered.

 ## Features